 It does, of course, rely on having enough people and expertise inhouse to cover for unexpected last-minute adjustments, but for organisations that need to accommodate change fast, managing payroll inhouse has a lot to recommend it.

 Having access to inhouse payroll data whenever you need it can be enormously valuable.
 For example, being able to compare reports month by month means that it’s easier to check the accuracy of payroll data, so you can resolve anomalies quickly.

 And, with most modern inhouse payroll systems supporting secure data exchange, having payroll data at your fingertips means updating accounting systems and generating management reports is generally easier, too.

 The technology makes it simpler

-The General Data Protection Regulations (GDPR) makes it more important than ever that you know who has your employees’ personal data, how they are securing it, and where it might be at risk.
+The General Data Protection Regulation (GDPR) makes it more important than ever that you know who has your employees’ personal data, how they are securing it, and where it might be at risk.

-Bringing payroll in-house, and securing it in a single system, can give you greater confidence about the safety of your sensitive data.
+Bringing payroll inhouse, and securing it in your own software, can give you greater confidence about the safety of your personal data.

 Better employee self-service

 With modern Cloud HR and payroll software, secure online self-service is a given.
 You’ll be able to provide employees with 24/7 access to make updates, such as changes to bank details.
 It’s the perfect way to make payroll more efficient and improve employee engagement.